skye-cyber/fconverter/README.md

    fconverter 8 file.txt file.mp3
    ```

-Note that to undertake any conversion you must be in the directory where the file to be converted is located, otherwise you definetely shall encounter an error.

 I you need to covert a file from any other form rather than text to mp3, you should consider converting it to text first

 ## Contributing